Anti-gay hostility threatens Indonesia's AIDS battle: activists

 Police have also stepped up raids on gatherings at spas and hostels, charging some people with violating strict pornography laws.

 In 2016, Vice President Jusuf Kalla asked the U.N.
-Development Programme to stop $8 million of funding for LGBT-related programs in Indonesia.
+Development Program to stop $8 million of funding for LGBT-related programs in Indonesia.

 This year, a survey found that nearly 90 percent of Indonesians who understand the term “LGBT” felt threatened by the community, while the Indonesian Psychiatric Association and the Health Ministry stated in internal documents seen by Reuters that being LGBT was a mental illness.